BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

 CACMediumRangeAccuracyMod - ShortRange <= X < MediumRange
 CACLongRangeAccuracyMod - MediumRange <= X < LongRange
 CACExtraLongRangeAccuracyMod - LongRange <= X < MaxRange
-EvasivePipsIgnored

-KMiSSioNToday at 17:08
-float
-i know its nature is int, but there is some mess with them LadyAlektoToday at 17:08 a float? thats... interesting possibilities KMiSSioNToday at 17:09 it will be rounded at implementation

 {
 "debugLog":true, - enable debug log